kubernetes/community/committee-code-of-conduct/incident-process.md

 - Prioritizing education and coaching for those involved, when possible
 - Prioritizing the protection of contributing members of the Kubernetes project over external parties.
 This does not mean that we protect people with a higher number of commits or more seniority in the project, however.

-In general, the committee strives for unanimous consensus before taking an action.
+In general, the CoCC strives for unanimous consensus before taking an action.

 For example, we may choose to do nothing, to issue a private warning, to offer coaching, to recommend organizational changes, or to ban someone from a community platform.